VasilyGerrans/SuperGUM/README.md

 [![Add to Homescreen](https://img.shields.io/badge/Skynet-Add%20To%20Homescreen-00c65e?logo=skynet&labelColor=0d0d0d)](https://homescreen.hns.siasky.net/#/skylink/[skylink])

-# SuperGUM

-Do you fear your subscription platform of choice randomly banning you on trumped-up charges or due to government intervention?

-Have you been hearing about the countless internet creators disenfranchised by their platforms, left to rebuild years of work elsewhere?

-The time has come for a creator payment platform which is <em>too</em> decentralised to censor!

 **SuperGUM** is built on top of Ethereum and uses the blockchain to store content in a decentralised fashion.

 * Using **SuperGUM** is as easy having a MetaMask wallet and connecting to a running instance of the app.